Reading Time: 3 minutes

 A week back, I received this brand new never opened Samsung Galaxy J5 as a gift.
 For a tech enthusiast, I was so thrilled to get everything in place and get it ready for operation.
 After making sure the battery is charged 100%, the next step is to configure Android device properly.
-First, the device was configured to connect to internet for installing all hardware and software updates.
+First, the device was configured to connect to the internet for installing all hardware and software updates.
 There were 3 system updates which got installed without any problem.
-The next step, was to install App updates from Google Play Store.
+The next step was to install App updates from Google Play Store.
 That is when I encountered the error “Sorry, there seems to be a problem.
 Please try again.”.
 By clicking the next button, it kicked back to Google Play Store page and the same error was repeated in a loop.

 It was a disappointing experience to see an error on a brand new device.
 A quick google search made it clear the error is widely reported not only for Samsung Galaxy J5, but also other Samsung models and Android phones from other phone manufacturers.
-Unfortunately, at the time of this writing, Google don’t seem to have a permanent fix for this problem.
+Unfortunately, at the time of this writing, Google doesn’t seem to have a permanent fix for this problem.

 How I fixed Google Play Store error Sorry, there seems to be a problem.
 Please try again.

 - If you were trying to connect Google Play Store using Wi-Fi connection, change the network.
 Either use your data connection from your SIM to connect internet or try a different Wi-Fi network and then try connecting to Play Store.